 The Exchange Offer

-According to the foregoing, on 26 April 2010, the government launched the second offer since the default (the Second Offer, and with the First Offer, the Restructuring Offers), pursuant to which it offered the holders of defaulted securities not tendered in the First Offer and holders of the New Securities exchanged in the First Offer to exchange their securities for a set of discount and par bonds (the Additional New Securities, and with the New Securities, the 2005 Indenture Bonds).
+In line with the foregoing, on 26 April 2010, the government launched the second offer since the default (the Second Offer; with the First Offer, the Restructuring Offers), pursuant to which it offered the holders of defaulted securities not tendered in the First Offer and holders of the New Securities exchanged in the First Offer to exchange their securities for a set of discount and par bonds (the Additional New Securities; with the New Securities, the 2005 Indenture Bonds).

 In general terms, compared with the New Securities, the Additional New Securities had longer maturities and lower interest rates and, in respect of those exchanged for defaulted securities, were not entitled to interest accrued after 31 December 2001.
 In addition, in almost all cases, the principal amount of the Additional New Securities received in the Second Offer was less than the principal amount of the New Securities delivered in respect of the same amount of defaulted securities in the First Offer.

 Result of the Second Offer

 On expiration of the Second Offer, holders of a total of approximately 92.4 per cent of the total amount of the defaulted securities restructured their defaulted securities in the Restructuring Offers.

 The holdouts litigation